Warning! This page is highly speculative.

 Make a Moodle recycle bin

 - As https://moodle.org/plugins/view/local_recyclebin but without the need to hack Moodle core.
 DONE in Moodle 3.1 :)

 |Note: This was MUA's sponsored new feature in the Moodle 3.1 release.|

 Fix Moodle's core unatractive look and feel (theme)

-There have been great improvements recently, but the Essential theme is still the most downloaded plugin for Moodle 2.x.
-It has a great review and it is seemingly well maintained.
-If this theme were included into Moodle core, many users of many hosted sites -who currently cannot install additional plugins- would be extremely happy.
+There have been great improvements recently, but one third of the most downloaded plugins in the previous 3 months for Moodle are themes.
+If some of these additional themes were included into Moodle core, many users of many hosted sites -who currently cannot install additional plugins- would be extremely happy.
 German Valero (talk)

 Fix Moodle's lack of a properly built-in grading tool